 - The L/S should have flat expected returns because the portfolios are formed with similar characteristics (Size and B/M).

-- Alpha could be positive because the 3-factor model may fully not pick up the variation in returns due to characteristics.
+- Alpha could be positive because the 3-factor model may not fully pick up the variation in returns due to characteristics.

 Table VI of the paper highlights the main takeaway.
 As shown below, the combined portfolio, which is long high HML firms and short low HML firms, while controlling for the characteristics, has a positive and significant 3-factor alpha.
 In addition, from the text of the paper, the mean return to this portfolio is -0.116% per month, and is not significantly different from zero (t-stat of -0.60).